In this article, you will learn what is air cooling system and how it works? Their advantages and disadvantages are all explained with Pictures.

-One problem connected with the use of air-cooled engines is the requirement of enough heating and demisting system for the car.
+One problem connected with the use of air-cooled engines is the requirement of enough heating and demisting systems for the car.

 Water-cooled engines always have a constant supply of hot water and it is easy enough to convert this into hot air.
 Air-cooled engines usually have an independent heater or harness the heat of the exhaust system.

-- Lighter in weight due to there is no radiator, cooling jackets and coolant.
+- Lighter in weight due to there being no radiator, cooling jackets and coolant.

 - No topping up the cooling system

 - The engine warms up faster than with a water-cooled design.